-The purpose of the Ingram Scholarship Program Alumni Fund is to further the mission of the Ingram Scholarship Program by specifically supporting Ingram Scholar projects where there is a specific sustainable benefit for the community and where there are limited funds available for the project.
-Ingram Scholars may submit a request for funds up to $1,000.
-Applications are accepted or denied after being reviewed by members of the Ingram Scholarship Program Alumni Fund Committee.
+The Purpose of the Ingram Alumni Fund is to further the mission of the Ingram Scholarship program by specifically supporting Ingram Scholar and Alumni projects where there is a sustainable benefit for the community and where there are limited funds available for the project.
+The Fund seeks to facilitate the Ingram Scholar or Alumna/us’ continued involvement with the project by providing the necessary funds to implement or otherwise develop the project.

 If you wish to make a donation to the Ingram Scholarship Program Alumni Fund you can make your gift easily using our secure giving form: www.vanderbilt.edu/giveonline.

 Under “Area(s) I would like to support” please click on “other” and write “Ingram Scholarship Program Alumni Fund (R10427)” in the blank for allocation description.
 If you do not specify the Alumni Fund (R10427) your gift will be placed in the endowment fund.